whusterj/whusterj.github.io/_photos/sylvia-waiting-for-me.md

 ---
 layout: photo
 image: /static/images/photos/DSC_5369-1200px
+show: true
+Title: Sylvia had to wait for me to catch up
-description: I'm a slow walker, OK?
+Description: I'm a slow walker, OK?
 I like to take in the nature.
 I need to exercise.
-show: true
-Title: Sylvia had to wait for me to catch up
 ImageWidth: 1200
 ImageHeight: 795
 Make: NIKON CORPORATION